Field Selection & Points

-A maximum of 14 starters are allowed in each of the Breeders' Cup Championships races with the exception of the Dirt Mile and the Filly & Mare Turf which each allow 12.
+A maximum of 14 starters are allowed in each of the Breeders' Cup Championships races with the exception of the Dirt Mile which will allow 12.
 Breeders' Cup Limited has adopted a field selection system to select runners in the event fields are oversubscribed.
 This system ranks horses in order of preference based upon (i) wins in Breeders' Cup Challenge Races, (ii) a point system, and (iii) the judgment of a panel of racing experts.
 The first two criteria will assign a maximum of 7 horses for fields limited to 14 starters and a maximum of 6 horses for fields limited to 12 starters, or all Challenge winners.
 The field selection system will be implemented as necessary following the taking of pre-entries on October 26, 2020, to officially rank the oversubscribed fields.
 The Racing Directors/Secretaries Panel (the “Panel”) will rank all the horses pre-entered in the oversubscribed races as described below.
 After pre-entry, any vacancies in the fields will be filled by horses in order of panel preference.

 Online Pre-Entry opens October 1st